Imagine, I made you two offers:

 In Scenario 1, imagine you have a war chest of approx $100k (just cash, let’s not go into SRS).

-OR you can (B) buy $100k worth of OCBC stocks that currently have a dividend yield of 3.269% which should give you approx. $3269 worth of tax-free dividend income.
+You can (Offer A) buy $100k worth of OCBC stocks that currently have a dividend yield of 3.269% which should give you approx. $3269 worth of tax-free dividend income.
 However, given the current volatility of the stock market, you might end up losing $3300 overall (or more) by the 2019 year end.

-In Scenario 2, imagine you are sitting on an unrealised loss of $2k from a stock.
-By selling now, you would have a 100% chance of losing that $2k.
-However, by waiting it out, you might turn your $2k loss to zero or make it worse eg. becoming a $3.3k loss.
+In Scenario 2, imagine you are sitting on an un-realized loss of $2k from a stock.
+By selling now, you would have a 100% chance of losing that $2k (Offer B).
+However, by waiting it out, you might turn your $2k un-realized loss to zero or make it worse eg. becoming a $3.3k realized loss (Offer A).

 Ok, I reckon the weightage in amount is not exactly the same in both Scenario 1 and 2.